philipwalton/html-inspector/README.md

 ## Rules Explanations ##

-HTML Inspector ships with a base set of rules which fall into one of three main categories: validation, best-pratices, and convention.
+HTML Inspector ships with a base set of rules which fall into one of three main categories: validation, best-practices, and convention.

 ### Validation